ACINQ/eclair/README.md

 **Eclair** (french for Lightning) is a scala implementation of the Lightning Network.
 It can run with or without a GUI, and a JSON-RPC API is also available.

 This software follows the [Lightning Network Specifications (BOLTs)](https://github.com/lightningnetwork/lightning-rfc).
-Other implementations include [c-lightning] and [lnd].
+Other implementations include [c-lightning](https://github.com/ElementsProject/lightning) and [lnd](https://github.com/LightningNetwork/lnd).

  ---

- :construction: Both the BOLTs and Eclair itself are a work in progress.
+ :construction: Both the BOLTs and Eclair itself are still a work in progress.
 Expect things to break/change!

- :warning: Eclair currently only runs on regtest or testnet.

- :rotating_light: We had reports of Eclair being tested on various segwit-enabled blockchains.
-Keep in mind that Eclair is still alpha quality software, by using it with actual coins you are putting your funds at risk!
+ :rotating_light: If you intend to run Eclair on mainnet:
+ - Keep in mind that it is beta-quality software and **don't put too much money** in it
+ - Eclair's JSON-RPC API should **NOT** be accessible from the outside world (similarly to Bitcoin Core API)
+ - Specific [configuration instructions for mainnet](#mainnet-usage) are provided below (by default Eclair runs on testnet)

 ---

 ## Lightning Network Specification Compliance